jtauber/plato-texts/README.md

 Initial lemma disambiguation of Crito started in Google spreadsheet.

-Base texts for Apology, Crito, Euthyphro, Republic, and Symposium extracted from Perseus.
+Base texts for Euthyphro, Apology, Crito, Phaedo, Symposium, Meno, and Republic extracted from Perseus with new tokenization and segmentation.

-Tagging of Apology, Crito, Euthyphro, Republic, and Symposium extracted from Diorisis.
+Tagging of Euthyphro, Apology, Crito, Phaedo, Symposium, Meno, and Republic extracted from Diorisis.

 Syntactic analysis of Euthyphro extracted from AGLDT.